gestylinaga/Notes/docs/thmGoogleDorking.md

 * Name the key term of what a "crawler" is used to do:
     - `index`

-    * What is the naem of the technique that "Search Engines" use to retrieve this info about websites?
+* What is the name of the technique that "Search Engines" use to retrieve this info about websites?
     - `crawling`

 * What is an example of the type of contents that could be gathered from a website?
     - `keywords`

 ## Search Engine Optimisation